Wild Daddy and I got together in our mid-30s and as ‘geriatric parents’ planned to have 3 children in 3 years…..WHAT WERE WE THINKING?!!!

 Breathe– don’t hunch, imagine raising your ribcage a tiny fraction and gently breathe, widening your ribs rather than lifting your shoulders to inhale.
 Find some happy air to breathe in

-Move your body – stressed-out wild animals often shake, stamp or leap around to clear stress hormones after fight, flight or freeze reflexes.
+Move – stressed-out wild animals often shake, stamp or leap around to clear stress hormones after fight, flight or freeze reflexes.
 Do the same!
 Shake, jump, trampoline, run upstairs.
 Or put on a CD and dance wildly for 5 minutes, just get active

 Look – find a view and soak it up.
 Staring into the distance relaxes the eyes, especially after close-up work.
 Try bird spotting or cloud gazing